melsman/mlkit/doc/arm64-compiler.md

 The [static-data, polling and list-test changes](arm64-static-data-results.md) remove executable static-image scans from GC, skip entry checks in non-allocating functions, and specialize list-constructor tests.

+The [assembly investigation](arm64-assembly-investigation.md) follows up on mlyacc and professor with a fresh Basis, call counts, literature references, and isolated peephole, scheduling and frame/preservation experiments.